AnitSarkar123/issue_temp_and_PR_temp_viewer/.github/pull_request_template.md

 ## Type of change

-Please give a check on it which is applicable
+Please give a X on it which is applicable

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)